MicoWata/the_print/README.md

 # The Print

-A type-safe, variadic print function for C that automatically detects and formats different data types.
+A print function that prints up to 32 arguments of any primitive type, all in a single tiny C header.

 ## Features